 Having said that, OM provides some extra daily casino offers as part of the “Current Offers”.
 So it may not provide all sign-up casino offers but right now I’m looking at 11 daily casino offers to compensate for that.

-If I were to go all-in on casinos I’d probably choose Profit Accumulator for my strategy.
+If I were to go all-in on casinos I’d probably choose Outplayed for my strategy.

 Community & Customer Service

 The forum technology is exactly the same which gets me thinking again: ARE THESE 2 GUYS BEHIND THE SAME COMPANY???